Raytwo/ARCropolis/README.md

 ### Installation

-Copy the zip from the latest release onto the SD so the plugin is in the following folder:
+Copy the content of the zip from the latest release onto the SD so the plugin is in the following folder:

 ```
     sd:/atmosphere/contents/01006A800016E000/romfs/skyline/plugins/